Katana - Samurai Sword

-Born from the desire to offer beautiful Japanese inspired blades at excellent prices, we have developed a line of cool swords which are practical, professional, long lasting and are works of art.
+Born from the desire to offer beautiful Japanese inspired blades at excellent prices, we have developed a line of cool swords which are practical, professional, long lasting, and works of art.

 Traditionally, the name Katana is used to describe a Nihionto, or Japanese made sword, which were employed by the Samurai in feudal Japan.
-The sword is instantly recognisable by most people, having featured heavily in popular culture for several decades.
-The distinct curved, single edged blade with a guard and long grip is unique within the sword world and is strongly linked to legendary blades and superior craftsmanship.
+The Katana sword is instantly recognisable to most people, having featured heavily in popular culture for several decades.
+The distinct curved, single-edged blade with a guard and long grip is unique within the sword world and is strongly linked to legendary blades and superior craftsmanship.

-We can at least partially attribute the rise in popularity of this sword due to the changes happening with close quarters combat in warfare.
+We can at least partially attribute the rise in popularity of this sword due to the changes that happened in close quarters combat in warfare.
 A fast draw and strike could ultimately lead to the fight being over in a couple of seconds, and the samurai sword facilitated this form of combat by being worn on the waist with the edge up.
 This allowed for the blade to be drawn and used to strike the enemy in a single fluid movement.
-In comparison, the tachi which the samurai sword replaced would traditionally be worn suspended from the belt and with the edge facing down.
+In comparison, the tachi, which the samurai sword replaced, would traditionally be worn suspended from the belt and with the edge facing down.